Metabolism Explained Simply

 How do I know if my metabolism is slow?

 A "slow metabolism" is often a perception rather than a measurable reality.
-Overweight individuals actually have a higher BMR than thin people (more mass to maintain).
-If you suspect a real metabolic problem, a thyroid check is the first test to perform.
+People with overweight actually have a higher BMR than thin people (more mass to maintain).
+If you suspect a real metabolic issue, a thyroid panel is the first test to perform.

 Similar guides

-Calculate your personalized TDEE and get a nutrition plan adapted to your metabolism.
+Calculate your personalized TDEE and get a nutrition plan tailored to your metabolism.

 Calculate my TDEE